 During the week a nice sirloin or flank steak is a go-to recipe.
 It is super easy to combine all ingredients the night before and then throw on the grill while prepping a fresh green salad.
-Asian BBQ Steak has become one of our favorites!
+This Asian Steak Marinade has become one of our favorites!

 Asian BBQ Steak is the perfect combination of fat, acid and salt to penetrate and amplify delicious cuts of beef, only accentuating their flavor.
 While you can get away with only marinating for 1 hour, it is best to be marinated overnight.